 Wet suit? - Yes, we strongly recommend wearing a wet suit as the lake can be a bit cold and wet suits helps with buoyancy; however, wearing one is not required.

-Swim cap? - YES, in fact, you are required to wear the swim cap that you are given the entire swim portion of the race.
+Swim cap? - YES!
+In fact, you are required to wear the swim cap that you are given the entire swim portion of the race.
 You should only take off your swim cap mid-swim if you need help.
 If you do need help, take off your swim cap and wave it around in the air.
 Taking off your swim cap during the swim portion will automatically disqualify you and you cannot continue with the bike or run portions of the race.

-Life jacket? - Yes, life jackets are allowed; however, if you (or your child) needs to wear one, you might not be ready to partake in a triathlon.
+Life jacket or other floatation device? - Yes, life jackets and floatation devices are allowed; however, if you (or your child) needs one, you might not be ready to partake in a triathlon.
 If you are concerned about your swimming abilities, we can have a swim angel or paddleboarder specifically assigned to you to offer breaks along the swim course.
-You are also allowed to hold onto paddleboard/kayaks, but will not be allowed to get on the paddleboard unless you want to quit the race and then will be brought back to shore.
+You are also allowed to hold onto paddleboards/kayaks, but will not be allowed to get on one unless you want to quit the race, and then will be brought back to shore.